 Loosely wrap the the turkey in foil.You will remove the foil during the last 45 minutes.
 And add 2 cups of water to the roasting pan.
 Be sure to add more water as needed throughout the roasting process - usually a couple cups of water every hour or so.

 My turkey was 13 pounds, so the baking time is 3-4 hours (okay to follow turkey package direction timeline for the weight of your bird.)
 Because the bird is steam roasting, you have a little wiggle room - the turkey will stay moist longer.
-After the third hour, it's time to start checking the thigh meat to see if it is about done or not.
-I make a small slice into the thickest thigh part that is attached to the body and look for any pink or red juices.
+After the third hour, it's time to start checking the thigh meat to see if it's done.
+I make a small slice into the thickest part of the thigh, that is attached to the body, and look for any pink or red juices.
 The bird is done when the juices run clear, or the internal temperature of the thigh meat is at least 165 degrees.

 If you have leftover stuffing you can add it to a loaf pan, and bake it with the bird during the last hour of cooking.
 I like a tall pan, as opposed to a shallow dish, so the dressing doesn't dry out.
 (Add some of the turkey broth from the roasting pan for extra flavor and moisten.)

 When turkey is done remove it and allow to rest for about 10 minutes.
 I also like to remove the stuffing while the bird is resting.
 I add the bird stuffing to a loaf pan and let it cook in the oven about 15 minutes, while the turkey rests.
 Often the stuffing is too mushy for me so this firms it up just enough, as well as cooking it through.
 Of course, you can leave the stuffing in the bird, for a nicer presentation on the dinner table (the internal temperature of the stuffing should measure at least 165 degrees.)

 And should the bird still be a little dry, just spoon on some of the turkey broth over your freshly sliced turkey -- that'll fix it.